monrroyag/Neural-Swarm-2.0-Youtube-Gemini/README.md

-# 🧠 Neural Swarm v2.2: The Autonomous YouTube Production Factory
+# 🧠 Neural Swarm v2.2: The Ultimate Autonomous YouTube Factory

-> **The Sovereign AI Workforce.** Neural Swarm v2.2 is an advanced, multi-agent orchestration framework designed to automate the entire lifecycle of YouTube content creation.
-Built on **LangGraph** and powered by the **Google Gemini 3.0 & 2.5** ecosystem, it deploys **15 specialized agents** to transform a single niche into a viral video production.
+> **The Sovereign AI Workforce.** Neural Swarm v2.2 is an industrial-grade, multi-agent orchestration framework designed to automate the entire lifecycle of YouTube content production.
+Built on **LangGraph** and powered by the **Google Gemini 3.0 & 2.5** ecosystem, it deploys **15 specialized agents** to transform a single niche into a viral-ready video production.

 ![Neural Swarm Banner](https://img.shields.io/badge/Neural_Swarm-v2.2-purple?style=for-the-badge&logo=google-gemini)
 ![LangGraph](https://img.shields.io/badge/Orchestrator-LangGraph-orange?style=for-the-badge)